metabase/metabase/docs/operations-guide/running-metabase-on-azure.md

 4) **username of the database**: metabase
 5) **password**: Password1!

-then my connection string will be: `postgresql://10.0.2.4:5432/postgres?user=metabase@metabase-app-database&password=Password1!&ssl=true&sslmode=require`
+then your connection string would be:

+`postgresql://10.0.2.4:5432/postgres?user=metabase@metabase-app-database&password=Password1!&ssl=true&sslmode=require`

 Click **Save** and the instance will restart.